Relationship Problems and Unhealthy or Abusive Relationships - Halifax Psychologist

 Almost everyone desires to be a loving relationship with someone they can share their life with.
 This is a very healthy and adaptive natural instinct.
-We are social beings who depend on each other for support and comfort…and we find meaning and purpose in the relationships we create with others.

 However, finding the ”right” person and working to create a healthy, supportive, loving, and mutually respectful relationship is easier said than done.
 Unfortunately, relationship problems are common and too often people find themselves stuck in unhealthy relationships or even with abusive partners.
-In these situations, it is reasonable to question whether you want to stay with your partner, whether necessary changes can still be made, or if these relationship problems call for a breakup or divorce.

-Almost everyone desires to be a loving relationship with someone they can share their life with.
-This is a very healthy and adaptive natural instinct.
-We are social beings who depend on each other for support and comfort…and we find meaning and purpose in the relationships we create with others.
+We are social beings who depend on each other for support and comfort, and we find meaning and purpose in the relationships we create with others.

 However, finding the ”right” person and working to create a healthy, supportive, loving, and mutually respectful relationship is easier said than done.
 Unfortunately, relationship problems are common and too often people find themselves stuck in unhealthy relationships or even with abusive partners.
-In these situations, it is reasonable to question whether you want to stay with your partner, whether necessary changes can still be made, or if these relationship problems call for a breakup or divorce.

 Am I in an unhealthy relationship / abusive relationship?